bcgov/how-to-workshops/crunchydb/monitoring/README.md

 ## Add monitoring sidecar to your PostgresCluster

-Edit your `PostgresCluster` to include the monitoring container as a sidecar
+Edit your `PostgresCluster` to include the monitoring container as a sidecar.
+Either directly with `oc edit` or edit your local kustomize files and then `oc intall -k`.

 ```yaml
 spec: